ariados/chromium_webview/README.md

 Now you can use ChromiumWebView as the same as Android WebView except for different package name.

-### TestShell

-There is a sample project to illustrate the usage of ChromiumWebView in the test folder.
-It is only a shell program that can navigate website.

 ### Copyright and License